python/cpython/Doc/using/windows.rst

 For those who want to bundle Python into their application or distribution, the following advice will prevent conflicts with other installations:

-* Include a ``sys.path`` file alongside your executable containing the directories to include.
-This will ignore user site-packages and other paths listed in the registry or in environment variables.
+* Include a ``._pth`` file alongside your executable containing the directories to include.
+This will ignore paths listed in the registry and environment variables, and also ignore :mod:`site` unless ``import site`` is listed.

 * If you are loading :file:`python3.dll` or :file:`python36.dll` in your own executable, explicitly call :c:func:`Py_SetPath` or (at least)